Carlos Mario Jiménez: Trial in the United States

 Jiménez first appeared before the Colombia State Court on May 7, 2008, almost immediately after being transferred from Bogotá.
 The Prosecution accused him of terrorism and conspiring to import cocaine into the United States.
 Jiménez appointed lawyers Rick Diaz from Miami and Donna Newman from New York City as his lawyers and pleaded not guilty.
 Macaco was refused bail, because of a "high risk of escape", despite arguments by the defense the accused could stay with relatives, currently living in the United States.
 The judge turned down the defendant's US$1 million bail offer.

 On June 14, 2010, the Center for Justice & Accountability along with the law firm of Wilson Sonsini Goodrich & Rosati instituted a civil action in the Southern District of Florida against Macaco alleging torture, extrajudicial killing, war crimes and crimes against humanity.
 The case was brought under the Alien Tort Statute and the Torture Victim Protection Act.

-On November 9, 2011, Macaco was sentenced to 33 years in prison for Drug Trafficking and Narco-Terrorism.
+On November 9, 2011, Macaco was sentenced to 33 years in prison for drug trafficking and narcoterrorism.
 Following his cooperation with US authorities, leading them to several other arrests and extraditions, the former paramilitary chief was allowed to serve only 11 of his 33-year prison sentence.
 On July 20, 2019, Jiménez was arrested on conspiracy and dozens of homicide charges and subsequently extradited back to Colombia.